-My colleague Garrett Grolemund recently started using analogous phrases to describe two approaches to teaching.
+Garrett Grolemund recently started using analogous phrases to describe two approaches to teaching.
 Where passive learning is listening to, passive teaching is talking at; while passive learners use new knowledge later, passive teachers don’t modify what they’re saying or where they’re going as they’re teaching.
 In contrast, active teaching involves trying out “what if?” scenarios proposed by learners. or modifying an example on the fly based on learners’ interests or puzzled expressions.
 In short, it describes situations in which teachers use what they learn from and about students as they learn it.

 |Passive Teaching||Active Teaching|